Birthgap — global fertility and the timing of parenthood

 Global average (2024): 2.12 · European average (2024): 2.13

-Italy's children per mother (CPM) stands at 2.00 in 2024, showing a slight decrease from 2.02 the previous year.
-Over the last five years, the CPM has remained relatively steady, averaging 2.05.
-This figure marks an increase of approximately 0.09 compared to the 2000s average of 1.91.
-Italy holds the 10th position out of 38 countries worldwide and ranks 8th among 31 European nations.
+Italy's children per mother (CPM) stood at 2.00 in 2024, showing minimal change from the 2.02 recorded in 2023.
+Across the last five years, the CPM has remained fairly steady, averaging around 2.05.
+When compared to the 2000s average of 1.91, this represents an increase of approximately 0.09.
+On the global stage, Italy is positioned 10th among 38 countries, while in Europe, it ranks 8th out of 31.

 Children per Mother (CPM) over the decades